Federación Estatal de Lesbianas, Gays, Transexuales y Bisexuales: History

 Beginning in 2003, the FELGT was led by Beatriz Gimeno.
 Previously, Pedro Zerolo and Armand de Fluviá had occupied that position.
 In March 2007, Beatriz Gimeno decided to begin collaborating with the university and Antoni Poveda came to hold the position of president of the FELGT.
 In the same meeting it was decided to add the "B" for bisexual to the acronym.

-2007 the official name became FELGTB, including bisexual option in the name.
+In 2007 the official name became FELGTB, including bisexual people in the name.

+In 2021, it was decided in the IX Congreso de FELGTB to include Intersex and any other diverse and dissident people in the organisation's acronym, thus renaming the organisation to FELGTBI+, and electing Uge Sangil as its first non-binary president.

 Activism, campaigns, and polemics

-The FELGTB demands legal equality and social respect for diversity, is a promoter and convener (along with COGAM) of the national demonstration on the International Day of LGBT Pride (June 28), and fosters the training of its member associations' activists.
+The FELGTBI+demands legal equality and social respect for diversity, is a promoter and convener (along with COGAM) of the national demonstration on the International Day of LGBT Pride (June 28), and fosters the training of its member associations' activists.

 It has presented several controversial campaigns, such as VOTA ROSA ("VOTE PINK") and 2004 NO VOTES PP ("2004 DON'T VOTE PP").
 Beatriz Gimeno justified this last slogan by pointing out the necessity of a political change to "advance our demands".
 Esperanza Aguirre, in response to this campaign, stated that sexual orientation doesn't necessarily determine political orientation, and noted that she was convinced that "the majority of gays are going to vote for Esperanza, and are going to vote PP".
 Ana Botella, number two on the list of the PP in Madrid, limited herself to saying that the demands of the FELGT don't come within the rivalries of the town council.

 During the negotiation of the same-sex marriage law in Spain, the FELGT criticized the performance of the PP at various times, especially for presenting as an expert the psychiatrist Aquilino Polaino, who claimed that homosexuality was a pathology.
 Parallelly, when the Pope visited Valencia, the FELGT participated in the Jornadas Internacionales de Diversidad Familiar (International Conference on Family Diversity) (subsidized by the Ministry of Work and Social Affairs) and signed up for the collective "Jo no t'espere" ("I don't wait for you"), which was criticized harshly by the Catholic media.
 Some of those organisations tried to take the FELGT to the attorney general for "the continuous offenses of gay activism".

 On April 20, 2007, the FELGT described as "incoherent" Mariano Rajoy's declarations about gay weddings, since he was claiming that if his son marries a man he will attend his wedding, while his party has appealed the same-sex marriage law as unconstitutional.

 On April 28, 2007, FELGT launched the campaign Ni un céntimo para quien te discrimina ("Not one cent for anyone who discriminates against you"), coinciding with the income tax filings, encouraging citizens to mark the "social purposes" box instead of the box designated for the Catholic Church.